kazukiminemura/golf_advisor/Readme.md

 The chat panel now uses the Qwen 8B model to provide golf swing tips in Japanese.
 Messages are handled on the server and are not persisted; restart the server to clear the conversation.

+For debugging without downloading the large model, set the environment variable ``CHATBOT_DEBUG=1`` when launching ``app.py``.
+In this mode the server simply echoes back user messages prefixed with ``(デバッグ)`` allowing you to verify that message handling works correctly.